COVID-19 FAQs as of June 21, 2021

 Like the flu, coronaviruses are spread principally through direct contact.
 Although less likely, they can be spread indirectly when respiratory droplets from an infected person contaminate nearby surfaces and objects.
-To proceed with caution, we recommend good workplace hygiene – regularly disinfecting shared facilities like washrooms and kitchens, work surfaces (including door handles, coffee pots, and appliances), phones, keyboards and laptops with anti-bacterial wipes or disinfectants –particularly in high traffic areas or when workstations are shared by multiple people.
+To proceed with caution we recommend good workplace hygiene by regularly disinfecting shared facilities such as washrooms and kitchens, work surfaces ,including door handles, coffee pots, and appliances, and phones, keyboards and laptops with anti-bacterial wipes or disinfectants, particularly in high traffic areas or when workstations are shared by multiple people.

 There is no known risk of COVID-19 entering Canada or the US on parcels or packages coming from affected regions.
 Currently there is no evidence to support the transmission of COVID-19 associated with imported goods.

-Patients with confirmed or possible COVID-19 should wear a facemask when being evaluated medically.
-The general public, who are otherwise healthy, do not need to use facemasks.
+Patients with confirmed or possible COVID-19 should wear a facemask when being evaluated medically..
 The CDC recommend following everyday preventative actions such as hand-washing, covering your cough and staying at home when you are sick.

-While a recent study suggests that the virus that causes COVID-19 may have the potential to infect some types of animals, similar to what is known for SARS-CoV, there is currently no evidence that pets or other domestic animals can be infected with COVID-19 virus or can be a source of infection to people.
-This however, is still under investigation as there are many unknowns to COVID-19.
+While a recent study suggests that the virus that causes COVID-19 may have the potential to infect some types of animals, similar to what is known for SARS-CoV, there is currently no evidence that pets or other domestic animals have a significant risk of becoming infected with COVID-19 virus or can be a source of infection to people.
+This, however, is still under investigation as there are many unknowns to COVID-19.